 GPPSS offers a magnet program for 3rd and 4th graders that exhibit the ability for accelerated learning.
-Recommendation for the magnet program is based on several factors: district-wide NWEA testing results in both Math and ELA, Fountas and Pinnell Reading level, current classroom teacher recommendation in ELA, Math, and gifted traits, student Grosse Pointe Writing Assessment sample, and parental input.
+Recommendation for the magnet program is based on several factors: district-wide NWEA testing results in both Math and ELA, current classroom teacher recommendation in ELA, Math, and gifted traits, student Grosse Pointe Writing Assessment sample, and parental input.
 Criteria for Magnet placement includes but is not limited to the following:

-- Ability to work approximately one grade level ahead - Consistently performing above 90th percentile in Math and Reading NWEA - Fountas and Pinnell level approximately one grade or more ahead with independent levels of comprehension at 98% or better in accuracy - Level Q or better for 2nd grade being nominated - Level S or better for 3rd grade being nominated - Grosse Pointe Writing scores above grade level expectations
+- Ability to work approximately one grade level ahead - Consistently performing above 90th percentile in Math and Reading NWEA - 90% on Really Great Reading Assessments - Grosse Pointe Writing scores above grade level expectations